 In the face of these challenges, direct mail offers a bright spot.
 Not only is it more effective at reaching consumers, but:

-- It boasts a response rate almost 2.5 times greater than all digital channels combined and
+- It boasts a response rate more than 6 times greater than all digital channels combined and

 - Earns an ROI that is on par with social media, and greater than both paid search and online display.